CS-6263 - Introduction to Cyber Physical Systems Security

 I took this class as an easy filler.
 I was planning to take the summer off, but with the potential of limited summer activities with COVID i thought id slip in an easy class.

-This class is anything but easy.
-The lectures are short and sweet, but give boring a new meaning.
 You have to write a paper, and if you happen to have limited access to a computer for the first few weeks of class, you will miss the sign up for your date.

 This means that you will have to pick an article, from basically nothing since they are all gone, and then read an article, and then do a youtube presentation and upload it.
 All in like a day since you signed up late.